 Best for: adventure travel requiring bulky or odd-shaped gear; family trips; road trips.

 Shop REI’s selection of wheeled duffels.

-Designed for traditional travel (business commuting, family visits, road trips), this category typically features compact sizing and sturdy construction made to handle the rigors of luggage transport systems.
+Designed for traditional travelers, this category typically features compact sizing and sturdy construction made to handle the rigors of luggage transport systems.
 If you like to have things organized—medications here, toiletries there—look for bags with lots of pockets or add-in organization accessories.